Vaccinated travelers are now allowed to visit Thailand freely, without the need to quarantine.

 What Else Does the Insurance Cover?

-In addition to C-19 cover, You will receive the following additional coverage.
+In addition to COVID 19 cover, your policy will have the following additional coverage.

 - Medical expenses cover